oliverlloyd/jmeter-ec2/README.md

 ## Notes:
 It is not uncommon for an instance to fail to start, this is part of using the Cloud and for that reason this script will dynamically respond to this event by adjusting the number of instances that are used for the test.
 For example, if you request 10 instances but 1 fails then the test will be run using only 9 machines.
 This should not be a problem as the load will still be evenly spread and the end results (the throughput) identical.
-In a similar fashion, should Amazon not provide all the instances you asked for (each accunt is limited) then the script will also adjust to this scenario.
+In a similar fashion, should Amazon not provide all the instances you asked for (each account is limited) then the script will also adjust to this scenario.

 Any testplan should always have suitable pacing to regulate throughput.
 This script distributes load based on threads, it is assumed that these threads are setup with suitable timers.
 If not, adding more hardware could create unpredictable results.